This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Depending on the formula, repellents containing Picaridin provide protection for 8 to 10 hours against most mosquitos and up to 5 hours against ticks.

-To the human nose, Picaridin is virtually odorless.
-Other properties that make it user-friendly are that it is not greasy, does not attack plastics, and is generally considered to be well tolerated.
+To humans, Picaridin is virtually odorless.
+It is non-greasy, does not attack plastics and generally considered to be well tolerated.

 Side effects of Picaridin